kutaybulun/rev_d_shim/README.md

 This section will walk you through the build process of a fully formed bootable Micro SD card for the Snickerdoodle Black containing the Rev D Shim firmware, Linux operating system, and FPGA bitstream.
 If you want to understand the steps in more detail, go through the [Example Projects](#example-projects) section, which progressively build up the components and techniques used for the Rev D Shim firmware.

-The entire build process is scripted by the `Makefile` and various shell and TCL scripts in the `scripts/` directory.
+The entire build process is scripted by the `Makefile` and various shell and Tcl scripts in the `scripts/` directory.
 The main entry point is the `Makefile`, which will call the appropriate scripts to build the project.
 The default target and variables for the `Makefile` is the Rev D Shim firmware for the Snickerdoodle Black.
 As such, you can simply run the following command from the root of this repository to build the SD card:
 ```bash
 make
 ```